One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Conservative SIP. Setting and main results

 In the metastable regime \eqref{eq:not-huge}, our comparisons build on the classical distinguishing paths method as applied, e.g., in the seminal work \cite{diaconis_saloff-coste-comparison_1993} to the symmetric exclusion process.
 Most of the care in our context lies in devising paths in which the total \textquotedblleft cost\textquotedblright\ becomes not larger than $\eps^{-1} \, k^2$, up to constants depending only on $G$ and $\hat\alpha$.
 Here, the cost of each move heavily depends on whether relocating a single particle augments, keeps constant, or lowers the total number of stacks, and whether stacks do have or not neighboring stacks.
 Hence, following the metastable behavior of the system offers us a guideline to construct efficient distinguishing paths, e.g., taking care of never creating more than one extra occupied site along the path.
 We refer to Sections \ref{sec4.2} and \ref{sec4.3} for the details.

 When \eqref{eq:not-huge} does not hold, as already mentioned, the metastability picture breaks down, and so does this approach via distinguishing paths.
-In order to overcome this, we replace paths by more sophisticated two-dimensional ones, as particular instances of flows.
-In presence of stacks consisting of a huge number of particles, these two-dimensional paths allow us to rigorously implement the idea of moving only a smaller portion of the stack at the time according to some suitably chosen probability, and leaving the rest untouched.
+In order to overcome this, we replace paths by \sk{a} more sophisticated two-dimensional \sk{\emph{surface}, which is obtained by collecting the trace of all relevant paths.} In presence of stacks consisting of a huge number of particles, \sk{this} two-dimensional \sk{surface allows} us to rigorously implement the idea of moving only a smaller portion of the stack at the time according to some suitably chosen probability, and leaving the rest untouched.
 While this strategy of moving only some (and not all) particles of a stack produces an extra factor $\eps^{-1}$, which we could not afford in the regime \eqref{eq:not-huge}, this is now not problematic, as we can control this factor with a suitable function of the number of particles of the stack.
 For more details, see Section \ref{sec4.4}.

 As we just sketched, these estimates involving Dirichlet forms yield comparison constants which unavoidably degenerate like $1/k^2$ as the total number of particles $k\in \N$ grows.
 Here is where we crucially exploit the first two ingredients of the proof, in particular, the quadratic growth of eigenvalues for the mean-field system, which removes this degeneracy.